munir505/Docker-Kubernetes/README.md

 ```bash
 exit
 ```
-TO start docker, only will work if you exit after intalling
+To start docker, only will work if you exit after intalling
 ```bash
 sudo service docker start
 ```